-In 25 years we have honored more than 310 student athletes representing all football playing High and Prep Schools in New Hampshire.
+In 32 years we have honored more than 350 student athletes representing all football playing High Schools in New Hampshire.

 We have honored five state governors, John W. King, Walter Peterson, Jeanne Shaheen, John Lynch of New Hampshire, and Endicott Peabody of Massachusetts.